freeCodeCamp/freeCodeCamp/guide/english/php/errors/exceptions/index.md

 ---
 ## Error Exceptions

 Similar to other programming languages, you generally want to throw Exceptions when some sort of error occurs.
-Consider the following example of a withdraw() function in a theoretical BankAccount class where the balance goes below 0 balance:
+Consider the following example of a `withdraw()` function in a theoretical `BankAccount` class where the balance goes below 0:

 ```php
 function withdraw($amount) {